 of Substance Use Treatment Programmes

-This guide defines program evaluation, discusses general considerations for evaluation of substance abuse treatment programs, and outlines crucial evaluation steps various different types of evaluation frameworks for substance abuse treatment programs, including both process evaluation and outcome evaluation frameworks.
+This guide defines program evaluation, discusses general considerations for evaluation of substance use treatment programs, and outlines crucial evaluation steps various different types of evaluation frameworks for treatment programs, including both process evaluation and outcome evaluation frameworks.

 Organization(s): United Nations Office of Drugs and Crime